bknyn/then-be/README.md

 `server` - This task, first, runs the `build` task and then starts BrowserSync on port 8000 (with its sights set on the *./dist* directory).
 It then watches for changes in the source files and runs the appropriate task.

+`deploy` - Using gulp-gh-pages, this task builds the site and then gets it to gh-pages

 `default` - Outputs the details of *package.json* to the command line.

 ## Next steps